-- " A "Certificate of Eligibility" and/or "Statement of Benefits." - " An official copy of the DD-214. - " A copy of a marriage license, if married, and a Declaration of Marital Status, form 21-686c (obtained from VA Regional Office). - " Copies of dependent children's birth records. - " Students attending under Chapter 35 must submit a completed application for Survivors' and Dependents' Educational Assistance Form 22-5490 (obtainable from financial aid office), and other documentation as required by the VA Regional Office.
+- " A "Certificate of Eligibility" and/or "Statement of Benefits." - " An official copy of the DD-214. - " A copy of a marriage license, if married, and a Declaration of Marital Status, form 21-686c (obtained from VA Regional Office). - " Copies of dependent children's birth records. - " Students attending under Chapter 35 must submit a completed application for Survivors' and Dependents' Educational Assistance Form 22-5490, and other documentation as required by the VA Regional Office.